gardenlinux/gardenlinux-nvidia-installer/README.md

 ```bash
 docker build . --build-arg TARGET_ARCH=amd64 --build-arg DRIVER_VERSION=535.86.10 --build-arg GARDENLINUX_VERSION=934.11
 ```
-If you need to build for a baremetal node (as opposed to a cloud VM) then add `--build-arg LINUX_HEADERS=linux-headers` to the above command.
+If you need to build for a baremetal node (as opposed to a cloud VM) then add `--build-arg KERNEL_TYPE=baremetal` to the above command.

 ## Deploying nvidia-installer with Helm